shohei-mochizuki/socialmedia-data-api/README.md

 [QUESTIONS](#questions)

 ## INSTALLATION
-This application requires 1.JavaScript, 2.Node.JS (version 16, not the latest), 3.Node package manager and 4.Insomnia to run.
+This application requires 1.JavaScript, 2.Node.JS (version 16, not the latest), 3.Node package manager, 4.MongoDB, 5.MongoDB Compass and 6.Insomnia to run.
 In a blank folder, put necessary files (refer to the TESTS section for the details) and open the command line.
 In the command line, move to this folder and then type "npm install".
 Make sure that a folder called "node_modules" and a file called package-lock.json are created.
 Following libraries are used:
 * [express](https://www.npmjs.com/package/express)
 * [mongoose](https://www.npmjs.com/package/mongoose)